krithika-srinivasan/Twitter-Livestream-App/README.md

   2. Add tab for time series for the term
   3. Correlated word search
   4. Proper validation and error handling

+    4.1 No tweets found error

-  4. Smaller stuff:
+  5. Smaller stuff:

-      4.1.
+      5.1.
 Make the plots bigger

-      4.2.
+      5.2.
 Make a real progress bar for tweet collection

-      4.3.
+      5.3.
 Python script for lemmatization (?)

 # Future exploration
    1. Narrative extraction --> what stories surround this topic?
 (Possibly the most-retweeted tweets?)